napari/napari.github.io/applications/cell_tracking.md

     data, properties, graph = tracker.to_napari(ndim=2)
 ```

 We set the configuration of the tracker using a configuration file using the `.configure_from_file()` method.
-An the example configuration file can be found [here](https://github.com/quantumjot/BayesianTracker/blob/master/models/cell_config.json).
+An example configuration file can be found [here](https://github.com/quantumjot/BayesianTracker/blob/master/models/cell_config.json).

 The objects loaded earlier are added to the tracker using the `.append()` method.
 We also set the imaging volume using the `volume` property.
 As this is a 2D dataset, the limits of the volume are set to the XY dimensions of the image dataset, and the Z dimension is set to be large (±1e5).